Close

 Families can also reach out to the facility’s ombudsman, the representative of residents’ interests.
 To further document your complaint, you can also file a report with your state’s Adult Protective Services agency.
 Having multiple reports on the record can greatly support your future claim against a negligent nursing home.

 If a nursing home’s negligence has caused your loved one’s medical conditions to worsen, take them to a doctor.
-Nursing home neglect can occur in many forms, a notable one being the failure to give residents their prescribed medication.
+Nursing home neglect can take many forms, a notable one being the failure to administer residents’ prescribed medication.
 This can cause seniors to develop otherwise avoidable medical complications.

 Other forms of nursing home negligence, such as failure to provide adequate food and water or give mobility-impaired residents walking devices, can lead to declining health and serious injuries.
 If a senior in your life has informed you of neglect, take them to a doctor immediately.
 These medical records can be invaluable during a Texas nursing home negligence lawsuit.